yupswing/akifox-asynchttp/README.md

 		var url = "http://www.google.com";
 		var request = new AsyncHttpRequest(
 						// String	 The request url "http://host:port/path?querystring"
-						// NOTE: relative urls are accepted in FLASH and JAVSCRIPT url,
+						// NOTE: relative urls are accepted in FLASH and JAVASCRIPT url,
 					    // Callback	 The function that will handle the response) function(response:AsyncHttpResponse):Void {